MarktW86/azure-psdocs-processing/azureadps/2.0/AzureAD/Enable-AzureADDirectoryRole.md

 # Get Guest Inviter directory role template
 $roleTemplate = Get-AzureADDirectoryRoleTemplate | ? { $_.DisplayName -eq "Guest Inviter" }

-# Instantiate new DirectoryRole object
-$newRole = New-Object -TypeName "Microsoft.Open.AzureAD.Model.DirectoryRole"

-# Set templateId for role temaplate object to Guest Inviter objectId
-$newRole.RoleTemplateId = $roleTemplate.ObjectId

 # Enable an instance of the DirectoryRole template
-Enable-AzureADDirectoryRole -DirectoryRole $newRole
+Enable-AzureADDirectoryRole -RoleTemplateId $roleTemplate.ObjectId

 ```

 The first command gets an inviter role that has the display name Guest Inviter by using the [Get-AzureADDirectoryRoleTemplate](./Get-AzureADDirectoryRoleTemplate.md) cmdlet.
 The command stores Guest Inviter in the $roleTemplate variable.

-The second command instantiates a new DirectoryRole object and stores it in $newRole.

-The third command sets the role template Id for $newRole to the guest inviter role template Id.

-The final command enables the directory role in $newRole.
+The second command instantiates an instance of the directory role in $roleTemplate.

 ## PARAMETERS